aerostack2/thrust_map_estimation/correction_factor/README.md

   d: -8.020752230795884
   e: -7.162085176021985
   f: -1.3041691088519118
-read_only_csv: false  # If true, the code will read the csv files instead of the rosbag file
+read_only_csv: False  # If true, the code will read the csv files instead of the rosbag file
 mass: 1.254
 z_ref: 1.0
 ```